 - This will open the command prompt application.

-- On command prompt type set processor then press enter.
+- On the command prompt, type set processor, then press enter.

 This will display several lines of code talking about the details of your processor.

-What you are basically interested is the line that reads PROCESSOR_ARCHITECTURE, as you can see below.
+You are interested in the line that reads PROCESSOR_ARCHITECTURE, as shown below.

 In my case, it reads as PROCESSOR_ARCHITECTURE=AMD64.
-Which points to the fact the CPU in fact conforms to the 64 bit architecture.
+This points to the fact the CPU conforms to the 64-bit architecture.

-People often get confused as to why their Processor Architecture is AMD64 when their actual CPU is from Intel.
+People often get confused about why their Processor Architecture is AMD64 when their actual CPU is from Intel.

-Basically, “AMD64” does not mean that you are using an AMD CPU.
-It basically means that the architecture of your CPU was first marketed by an AMD CPU – AMD Athlon 64 3200+ to be exact.
+“AMD64” does not mean you are using an AMD CPU.
+It means that the architecture of your CPU was first marketed by an AMD CPU – AMD Athlon 64 3200+, to be exact.